How to Approach a Record Label: 19 Tips + Email Writing Hacks

 Be prepared for the reality that you may not hear back.
 Some may argue building up your own record sales, social media reach and higher profile gigs to network at will be more fruitful.
 Plus you’ll hopefully be getting a return from the gigs and sales

 Have you approached a record label before?
+Do you have any tips on how to write an email to a record label.
 Do you feel that you’re now ready to?
 Let us know in the comments below!